nireo/gocry/README.md

 gocry is a simple ransomware implementation using golang.
 It hasn't been tested on Windows, but it does work on Linux.

+## Disclamer

+This project is purely for educational purposes.
+I'm not responsible for what you do with the code provided here.

+gocry is an academic ransomware made for learning about cryptograpchy and security.

 ## Running

 First of all you need to start the server which needs a `.env` file.